Skip to content

 Headless split-pane comparison

 How @rozie-ui/resizable compares to the existing split-pane / resizable-panel libraries across the six frameworks.
-Like the slider and otp, the resizable splitter has no shared vanilla-JS engine — and like them, the split-pane landscape is overwhelmingly per-framework: every ecosystem grew its own splitter (react-resizable-panels for React, splitpanes for Vue, paneforge for Svelte, angular-split for Angular, @corvu/resizable for Solid) with its own API, its own persistence story, and its own — often partial — accessibility coverage.
-The one option that is framework-agnostic, Split.js, is a styled DOM engine you wrap per framework yourself, and its last release was four years ago.
-Rozie authors the behaviour once on top of native Pointer Events and the keyboard, and ships it to all six frameworks as the same idiomatic <Resizable>.
+Like the slider and otp, the resizable splitter has no shared vanilla-JS engine, and like them, the split-pane landscape is overwhelmingly per-framework: every ecosystem grew its own splitter (react-resizable-panels for React, splitpanes for Vue, paneforge for Svelte, angular-split for Angular, @corvu/resizable for Solid) with its own API, its own persistence story, and its own, often partial, accessibility coverage.
+The one option that is framework-agnostic, Split.js, is a styled DOM engine you wrap per framework yourself, and its last release was more than four years ago.
+Rozie builds the behaviour on native Pointer Events and the keyboard and delivers the same idiomatic <Resizable> on all six frameworks, with the same props, two-way size, and handle, installed as a pre-compiled per-framework package with no Rozie toolchain required.

 The libraries at a glance